NatWest Group Enhances Shareholder Value with Share Buyback - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-NatWest Group plc has announced the purchase of 852,151 of its own ordinary shares as part of its ongoing share buyback program.
-This transaction, executed through Merrill Lynch International, is part of a strategy to enhance shareholder value by reducing the number of shares in circulation, thereby potentially increasing the value of remaining shares.
-Following this transaction, NatWest will hold a significant number of shares in treasury, which may impact its market positioning and shareholder dynamics.
+On October 24, 2025, NatWest Group plc announced the purchase of 269,316 of its own ordinary shares as part of its ongoing share buyback program.
+These transactions, executed through Merrill Lynch International, are part of a strategy to enhance shareholder value by reducing the number of shares in circulation.
+The company plans to cancel the repurchased shares, which will impact its treasury holdings and total shares in issue.
+This move is expected to strengthen NatWest’s market position by optimizing its capital structure and potentially increasing the value of remaining shares.

 More about NatWest Group